-Arantza Danés Vilallonga is a Senior Communications Consultant for Internal Communications and Crisis Communications.
-Worked for Vueling Airlines, Futbol Club Barcelona, Generalitat de Catalunya, Barcelona City Hall or Qatar Airways, among others.
-Master in Integrated Marketing Communications by Emerson College (Boston).
-Associate Professor at the Communications Faculty of Universitat Autonoma de Barcelona.
-Co-founder of the Leadership, Team Building and Talent Development consultancy “Worktimist.
+Arantza Danés Vilallonga is a CPCC (Certified Professional Co-Active Coach) and Senior Communications Consultant.
+She worked for Vueling Airlines, Futbol Club Barcelona, Generalitat de Catalunya, Barcelona City Hall, Pacific Union and Qatar Airways, among others.
+She holds a master in Integrated Marketing Communications by Emerson College (Boston).
+She is an Associate Professor at the Communications Faculty of Universitat Autònoma de Barcelona and the co-founder of the Leadership and Talent Development consultancy “Worktimist.
 Happy Employees.
 Happy Organization”.
-Co-active Coach.

 Great leaders are great negotiators.
-As the world becomes a more uncertain environment, the requirement for professional leadership and soft skills throughout organisations is at a premium.
-This subject will benefit those who desire to learn practical leadership and negotiation techniques to maximise their effectiveness and contribution at work.
+As the world becomes a more uncertain environment, the requirement for leadership skills throughout organisations is at a premium.
+This subject will benefit those who desire to grow on their self-awareness, learn about inspirational leadership and negotiation techniques to maximise their effectiveness and contribution at work.

-Achieve strategic management skills to effectively manage teams.
+Learn strategic leadership skills to lead teams effectively.
 Demonstrate team-working capacity, as well as problem-solving abilities.
-Discover how to appropiatly use power and how people like to be motivated at work.
+Discover how to use power appropriately and how people like to be motivated at work.

-Through a series of group exercises, you will learn how to become a better manager, refine your personal negotiating style, and improve your ability to bargain successfully and ethically by taking part in Win-Win negotiation scenarios, discovering strategies for mutual gain, alongside a diverse group of students.
-Classes are very dynamic with participatory debate, exercises and little theoretical content
+Through a series of group exercises, you will learn how to become a better leader, refine your personal negotiating style, and improve your ability to bargain successfully and ethically by taking part in Win-Win negotiation scenarios, discovering strategies for mutual gain, alongside a diverse group of students.
+Classes are very dynamic with individual and group reflections, participatory debate, exercises and little theoretical content.

 - Practical exercises – 80%